cynmojica1231/hm19/README.md

 ## Description
 This is an employee directory created with React.

-The directory can be filtered by typing a name in filter field.
+The directory can be filtered by typing a name in filter field and can be sorted.

 ## Table of Contents